Open at Clarence mill, Bollington in the Happy Valley!

 We welcome school visits.
 One of the main purposes of the centre is to provide educational opportunities, particularly to local children, in order to help them understand why their home town has developed to what they see today.
 The centre will be opened specially for visits so that the children are the only visitors at the time.
 This will provide teachers with the uninterrupted opportunity to speak to their children as a group and show them the things they especially want them to see.
 For further details please see contact information below.

 One of our greatest assets is our unique collection of historic pictures of Bollington.
 We have over 5,000 pictures taken from as early as the 1860s to more modern times.
 Click here to see the pictures pages.
-Picture library is also available online!
+The picture library is also available online!.
+Many family history researchers have easy access to the 1851, 1861 and 1871 Census data and may be looking for relatives living in Bollington around that date.
+The photographic records are, unfortunately, of little help as the earliest ‘people’ pictures date from around 1890 (Bollington Cross school and Lowerhouse school class photos).
+Most of the school and family photos are from 1900 on, and most are not annotated with the names of the people pictured.

 Take a walk through the town with one of our walk guides to show you the way and to describe what interesting buildings and features you are passing.
 The Bridgend Centre has prepared two town walks to help you find the corners of Bollington that only the well informed would discover!